 You can find new job opportunities.

 When I was at the event with my Recruiting Director, I noticed how he talked to people about everything from their kids to last Sunday’s football game.
-He didn’t just discuss business with them, he discussed their lives.
+He didn’t just discuss his claims recruiting business with them, he discussed their lives.
 Being personable helps people want to work with you.
 Be friendly and open.
 You might just score your next job before you’ve even talked business!

 You might fall into a new industry.